 Demand forecasting using big data can lead to a higher business efficiency.
 By analyzing the sales data from past years, it’s possible to accurately predict the demand for a given period of time in the future.
 This supports growth and prevents revenue leakage.

 By blending big data with machine learning, companies have developed systems to prioritize leads based on various data points.
 This helps them understand the likelihood of a lead’s closing, revenue impact and retention rate starting from the first point of contact.

 The CDO should also be someone who is well versed in the business language to communicate outside the world of databases and servers.
 The business folks must be convinced about the bottom line of data-centric processes to justify their budget for data projects.
-Simply put, the new generation CDO will have their own profit and loss accountability.
-By hiring the right candidate for the role of CDO, organizations can see substantial improvement in their bottom line results.
+Simply put, the new generation CDO will have their own profit-and-loss of accountability.
+By hiring the right candidate for the role of CDO, organizations can see a substantial improvement in their bottom-line results.